unt-libraries/untl-metadata-documentation/docs/fields/contributor.rst

 -   Include as many contributors as are readily available

+    -   A contributor name can only be entered once per record; if an agent acts in multiple capacities, see the :ref:`Role <contributor-role>` section for clarification
     -   Place them in order of importance
     -   If contributors are equally important, list them in the order that they appear
     -   If a document has an excessively large number of creators or